Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "Sir," she acknowledged, handing Moshe her light wands and nodding in thanks.
 She left without another word, waving the other CCS officer over on her way out.

 "My unit is mostly MP's, sir," Moshe said.
-"We'll take care of things---if we can help and give some of your other people involved in logistics or direction a break, just say the word."
+"We'll take care of things-if we can help and give some of your other people involved in logistics or direction a break, just say the word."
 He said a few words over his radio, and two of the IDF MPs jogged over from the rest of the unit.
 Moshe handed off the light wands